qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 Wasm applications often use **shadow stack**.
 It's a stack that's in linear memory, managed by Wasm app rather than Wasm runtime.
 Shadow stack must be properly switched when Wasm code suspends and resumes using JS Promise integration.
 Otherwise, the shadow stack parts of different execution can be mixed and messed up.
 Other things may also break under reentrancy and need to be taken care of.

-What's more, if the canvas drawing code suspends using JS Promise integration, the half-drawn canvas will be presented in web page.
+Also, as previously mentioned, if the canvas drawing code suspends (using JS Promise integration), the half-drawn canvas will be presented to web page.
 This can be workarounded by using [offscreen canvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas), drawn in web worker.

 ### Recreating Wasm instance